NguyenThanhDat741862/DataModelingPostgres/README.md

 - Learn how to build a simple ETL pipeline using Python.

+- Learn how to setup RDS using boto3.

 ## Context

 A startup company providing music streaming, named Sparkify, want to analyst their collected user data to make better business decisions.

-The application data are available and stored in the format of JSON ( in data folder ).
+The application data are available and stored in the format of JSON ( 🠊 in data folder ).

 They need a database which is designed to optimize queries for their analysis ( 🠊 the goal of this project ).